theochem/horton/doc/user_getting_started.rst

 This header is then followed by some Python code that does the actual computation of interest.
 In such a script, you basically write the `main` program of the calculation of interest, using the components that HORTON offers.
-The Horton library is designed such that all features are as modular as possible, allowing you to combine them in various ways.
+The HORTON library is designed such that all features are as modular as possible, allowing you to combine them in various ways.